• Home

 My Philosophy

-• While the demands of life have always forced me to relegate my writing to the status of hobby, it is one of my two favorite forms of escape.
+While the demands of life have always forced me to relegate my writing to the status of hobby, it is one of my two favorite forms of escape.
 I love to immerse myself in the imaginary worlds I write about.
 That's why fantasy is my favorite genre.
 While I like other genre's and some authors who write in them, fantasy is literally just that, an escape.
 It's a place where the writer can create tension and intrigue, yet mandate that good triumphs over evil, that altruism triumphs over apathy and greed.
-And it's a place where the reader can indulge their imagination while inexplicably connecting with the characters that only exist in that make believe world.
+And it's a place where the reader can indulge their imagination while inexplicably connecting with the characters that only exist in a make-believe world.
 No matter what happens in your life, when you open that book to continue reading, they're still there in that magical place waiting for you.

 photo by Sadie Sprinkle